Samhain Reflections: Connecting with Ancestors and Nature

 Celebrating Samhain: the end of the harvest and the arrival of the dark half of the year

-Hello friends.
 I have been curating and sharing playlists around the Celtic Pagan Wheel of the Year for some time now.
 Each time the wheel turns I update my post and playlist from the previous year.
 This is always a really interesting exercise in observing my own repeating themes and cycles.
 For an overview of The Wheel of the Year you can check out this post.

 Reflective prompts: what have you harvested this year that you’d like to celebrate?

-• what do you notice when you connect with the idea of ancestors?
+• What do you notice when you connect with the idea of ancestors?

-• is there anything you’re holding on to in terms of your relationships with those who have passed?
+• Is there anything you’re holding on to in terms of your relationships with those who have passed?

-• what have you harvested this year that you’d like to celebrate?
+• What have you harvested this year that you’d like to celebrate?

-• what are you letting go of as we move into winter?
+• What are you letting go of as we move into winter?

-• how do you feel about welcoming in the dark?
+• How do you feel about welcoming in the dark?

 Previous